gregwell/money-transfers/README.md

 2. When you withdraw PLN 10, you receive PLN 10 and your account is credited with PLN 10 plus commission.
 3. When you send a transfer for PLN 10, the recipient gets PLN 10 and your account is charged PLN 10 plus commission.
 4. When you exchange PLN 10, the commission is taken from this balance and the rest is exchanged into a foreign currency.

+## How to run

+No real-life implementation - to run test suites of written functionalities `npm test`